The Crusaders (jazz fusion group): Career

 The group then signed with the Chisa label, co-owned by trumpeter Hugh Masekela and producer Stewart Levine.
 Their 1970 album Old Socks, New Shoes reached No. 90 on the album chart, and was their last as the Jazz Crusaders.
 The decision was taken to call the group simply the Crusaders, so as not to limit their scope and potential audience.
 After a second album with Chisa, (Pass the Plate, 1971), and one album for the MoWest label (Hollywood, 1972) they signed with Blue Thumb Records, where they remained until the late 1970s.
+The Crusaders released the album Crusaders 1 in 1972, including "Put It Where You Want It", covered by the Average White Band in 1973.
 Their recordings increasingly adopted a jazz-funk style.
 They incorporated electric guitar and bass into their shows and recordings, as well as using Sample's electric piano and clavinet.
 Guitarist Larry Carlton joined and featured on their albums in the early part of the decade.
 Bass duties were often handled by Felder, with Max Bennett contributing in the early/mid-70's and Robert "Pops" Popwell joining later in the decade.

 According to jazz critic Scott Yanow at AllMusic, however, "after a few excellent albums during the early part of the decade... the group began to decline in quality."
 Sample later commented that the group was under commercial pressure from record companies to record jazzed-up versions of contemporary popular songs.
 Henderson left to become a record producer in 1975, and the other musicians regularly and increasingly worked as session musicians with artists such as the Jackson 5, Marvin Gaye, Joni Mitchell, Steely Dan, and Randy Newman.
-With a growing crossover appeal, the group's most commercially successful recordings included the single "Put It Where You Want It" (No. 52 pop, 1972), and the albums The 2nd Crusade (No. 45 album, 1973), Southern Comfort (No. 31 album, 1974), Chain Reaction (No. 26 album, 1975), Those Southern Knights (No. 38 album, 1976), and Images (No. 34 album, 1978).
+With a growing crossover appeal, the group's most commercially successful recordings included the single "Put It Where You Want It" (No. 52 pop, 1972), and the albums The 2nd Crusade (No. 45 album, 1973), Southern Comfort (No. 31 album, 1974) including "Stomp and Buck Dance", Chain Reaction (No. 26 album, 1975), Those Southern Knights (No. 38 album, 1976), and Images (No. 34 album, 1978).

 The peak of the group's commercial success came with 1979's Street Life, with Randy Crawford as featured singer.
 The album peaked at No. 18 on the pop album charts and the title track made the top 10 on the R&B chart, No. 36 on Billboard′s Hot 100 chart, and No. 5 in the UK.
 Later albums by the group featured singers Bill Withers and Joe Cocker.
 The live 1982 album Royal Jam featured guitarist B. B. King, bassist James Jamerson, and the Royal Philharmonic Orchestra.
 Hooper left in 1983, and though Felder and Sample kept the group operating through the 1980s, the group's commercial success diminished.